Mishieck/petals-types/README.md

 # petals-types

-The TypeScript type definitions for Petals API.
+Coming soon: The TypeScript type definitions for Petals API.